CilteaIoana/IntroductionToRobotics/README.md

   <details>
 <summary><h2>⏱🌟 Extra Homework 1: Arduino radar with ultrasonic sensor 🌟</h2></summary>
 <strong>Summary:</strong> 📜 <br><br/>
-This project transforms our Arduino into a functioning radar system 📡. <br><br/>
+This project transforms our Arduino into a functioning radar system 📡.
-Using an ultrasonic sensor attached to a servo motor, it scans the surroundings to <br><br/>
-detect objects.
-The Arduino script efficiently controls the motor, sweeping it <br><br/>
-across an arc 🔄 and using the ultrasonic sensor to gauge distances 📏.<br><br/>
+Using an ultrasonic sensor attached to a servo motor, it scans the surroundings to detect objects.
+The Arduino script efficiently controls the motor, sweeping it across an arc 🔄 and using the ultrasonic sensor to gauge distances 📏.
 These measurements are then communicated to a Processing application.<br><br/>
 <br><br/>
-The Processing script brings the data to life on the screen 🖥️, depicting a radar interface.<br><br/>
+The Processing script brings the data to life on the screen 🖥️, depicting a radar interface.
-It visualizes the detected objects based on their distance and angle relative to the sensor.<br><br/>
+It visualizes the detected objects based on their distance and angle relative to the sensor.
 This real-time display mimics a traditional radar screen, updating continuously as the Arduino feeds it new data 🔄.<br><br/>

 <strong>Components:</strong> 🛠️